 The final exams will be block graded by teachers and assistants.
 After the block final exam is graded, the SFI will, in consultation with some others, make a grading scale for the final exam.
 Some recent grading scales are attached for your information, but keep in mind that each semester the scale will likely be different.
 The semester grades that you turn in for your class must correlate closely with your class's grade distribution on the final exam.
 This does not mean, for example, that the number of B's you submit must be exactly the same as the number of B's that your students make on the final, but the number should be very close.
 Within the B and C ranges, -'s should be used about as often as +'s, and A+'s should be rare.
-Furthermore, no student may be given a semester grade which is more than one letter grade above that student's grade on her or his performance on the individual portion of the course.
+Furthermore, unless you request and are granted an exception by the SFI, no student may be given a semester grade which is more than one letter grade above that student's grade on her or his performance on the individual portion of the course without the permission of the SFI.